Dublin, California: Arts and culture

 The annual Saint Patrick's Day celebration includes a 5K Fun Run and Walk, a pancake breakfast, a two-day festival, and a parade.
 The parade is popular with residents and visitors from outside Dublin alike and has been growing in popularity each year.
 It is sponsored by the Dublin Rotary Club and features bands and colorful floats.
 The Dublin firefighters sponsor the pancake breakfast, and tours of the firehouse are popular with children.
-The festival continues all weekend and features food, games, kiddie rides, arts & crafts, and information about local organizations.
-The festival had been held near the end of the parade route in Shamrock Village on Amador Valley Blvd but was relocated to the Civic Center on Dublin Blvd in 2007, moving it closer to the growing population in the eastern part of Dublin.
+The festival continues all weekend and features food, games, kiddie rides, arts and crafts, and information about local organizations.
+The festival had been held near the end of the parade route in Shamrock Village on Amador Valley Blvd, but was relocated to the Civic Center on Dublin Blvd in 2007, moving it closer to the growing population in the eastern part of Dublin.

 Parks and recreation

-Dublin has two dog parks: Dougherty Hills Dog Park, which comprises an area for large dogs and another area for small dogs and a dog run at Bray Commons.
+Dublin has two dog parks: Dougherty Hills Dog Park, which comprises an area for large dogs, with another area for small dogs and a dog run at Bray Commons.

 Dublin opened Fallon Sports Park in East Dublin in 2010.
-The first phase of the Fallon Sports Park includes two adult softball fields, two little league baseball fields, two synthetic turf soccer fields, four lighted basketball courts, four lighted tennis courts, and a rough grade BMX bike facility.
+The first phase of the Fallon Sports Park includes two adult softball fields, two Little-League baseball fields, two synthetic-turf soccer fields, four lighted basketball courts, four lighted tennis courts, and a rough-grade BMX bike facility.
 The second lower extension was completed in March 2018.
 The extension added two fully lit turf soccer fields, a 90-foot baseball diamond, tanbark playground, additional restrooms, family picnic tables, and four bocce ball courts.
 In October 2022, the upper third expansion was completed, closest to the Dublin Fire Station 18.
-This extension added a cricket field, four sand volleyball courts, two Little League fields, and multi-sport batting cages.
+This extension added a cricket field, four sand volleyball courts, two Little-League fields, and multisport batting cages.

 Emerald Glen Park is the largest community park in Dublin.
-On Memorial Day weekend 2017, the City opened The Wave at Emerald Glen Park, a 31,000-square foot facility which is anchored by an indoor pool for year-round swimming lessons, exercise programs, and recreational use.
+On Memorial Day weekend 2017, the city opened The Wave at Emerald Glen Park, a 31,000-square foot facility, which is anchored by an indoor pool for year-round swimming lessons, exercise programs, and recreational use.

 The 30-acre Don Biddle Community Park is in the heart of Dublin, at 6100 Horizon Parkway.
-Named for former Dublin Vice Mayor Don Biddle, the park features tennis courts; basketball courts; two playgrounds; picnic areas; a community garden and orchard; a garden shed; an expansive great lawn; shade structures; an outdoor classroom; and towering veterans art sculptures.
+Named for former Dublin Vice Mayor Don Biddle, the park features tennis courts, basketball courts, two playgrounds, picnic areas, a community garden and orchard, a garden shed, an expansive great lawn, shade structures, an outdoor classroom, and towering veterans art sculptures.